tmuelle2/media-vault/readme.txt

 Initial Release.

 == Upgrade Notice ==

+= 0.8.8 =
+fixed bug in `mv-file-handler.php` that allowed files to be viewed in the protected folder when 'Save uploads in year/month folders' was *not* selected.
+Thanks to <a href="http://wordpress.org/support/profile/wayneharris">WayneHarris</a> for pointing the issue out.

 = 0.8.7 =
 added a body class to the WP admin to let Media Vault know to use the new 3.8+ styles